Indication and Usage

 WARNING: SUICIDAL THOUGHTS AND BEHAVIORS

-Antidepressants increased the risk of suicidal thoughts and behaviors in patients aged 24
+Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric and young adult patients in short-term studies.

 Warnings and Precautions

-Monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal
+Suicidal Thoughts and Behavior in Adolescents and Young Adults: Monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors,

 NSAIDs, other antiplatelet drugs, warfarin, or other anticoagulants.
 For patients taking warfarin, carefully